MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/vs-win10/develop-creators-title-with-visual-studio.md

 ```

 > [!TIP]
-> All values inside xboxservices.config are case sensitive.
-See [Service Configuration](../../../../xbox-live-service-configuration.md) for more information on obtaining the TitleID and PrimaryServiceConfigId.
+> All values inside `xboxservices.config` are case-sensitive.
+For more information on obtaining the `TitleID` and `PrimaryServiceConfigId`, see [Xbox Live service configuration IDs, for Creators](../../../../test-release/portal-config/live-service-config-ids-creators.md).

 ## Learn More